snychka/node-express-oauth/tasks.md

 -   The user information is declared at the beginning of the file in the `users` object.
 With the usernames as keys and information as an object.
 For example, information about the user with username `john` is present in `users["john"]`
 -   To get the field names from the permissions, use the `.slice()` method of strings to remove the `"permissions:"` prefix.
 -   Use the `res.json` method to return the object as a JSON response.

+## 3. Building the Client Application

+### 1. Creating the authorization route

+First, we need to create the initial route that the user will hit when authorizing our application.
+In `client.js` create a new route that accepts `GET` requests to the `/authorize` endpoint using the `app.get()` method.

+### 2. Declaring the state

+We need to generate a random string and assign it to the `state` variable, in order to keep track and verify the authorization request.

+Notes:

+-   You can use the `randomString()` function imported from `utils.js` to generate a random string.
+-   The random string needs to be assigned to the `state` variable, which has already been declared at the top of the file.

+### 3. Redirecting the user to the authorization endpoint

+Finally, we need to return a redirect response, sending the user to the `/authorize` endpoint of the authorization server (which we completed in module 2).
+The redirect URL needs to contain the following query parameters:

+-   `response_type` which is set to `"code"`
+-   `client_id` which is set to `config.clientId`
+-   `client_secret` which is set to `config.clientSecret`
+-   `redirect_uri` which is set to `config.redirectUri`
+-   `scope` which is set to `"permission:name permission:date_of_birth"`
+-   `state` which is set to the random string that you generated in the previous task

+So if the authorization endpoint is `"http://example.com/authorize"`, the redirect URL should look something like: `"http://example.com/authorize?response_type=abc&client_id=def&client_secret=ghi&redirect_uri=lmn&scope=opq&state=rst"`

+Notes:

+-   The `config` object is declared near the top of the file
+-   You can use the example under the Node.js [URLSearchParams API](https://nodejs.org/api/url.html#url_class_urlsearchparams) to see the best way to add query parameters to an existing URL string.

+### 4. Creating the callback endpoint

+This is the final endpoint the user is going to hit once the authorization process is complete.
+In `client.js` create a new route that accepts `GET` requests to the `/callback` endpoint using the `app.get()` method.

+### 5. Verifying the state

+The incoming request will come with a state param present in `req.query.state`.
+We need to verify if its value matches the random string generated and sent in the previous tasks.
+If the value of the state sent in the request, and the value stored in the local `state` variable declared previously don't match, send a `403` (forbidden) status code, and return.

+### 6. Requesting for the access token

+Once the state is verified we need to get the access token from the authorization server.
+After the state verification, send an HTTP `POST` request to the token endpoint URL (which can be found in the `tokenEndpoint` attribute in `config` object declared near the top of the file)

+You can make use of the `axios` library to make the HTTP call.
+The `axios` variable is already imported at the top of the file.
+You can create the request by calling the `axios(requestConfig)` function. `requestConfig` here is an object containing the following parameters:

+-   `method` which should be set to `POST`
+-   `url` which should be set to `config.tokenEndpoint`
+-   `auth`, which is an object containing the `username` and `password` attributes, which should be set to `config.clientId` and `config.clientSecret` repectively.
+-   `data` which is an object that has a `data` attribute, whose value should be `req.query.code` (which is the authorization code that we get from the request)

+Note:

+-   The `axios(requestConfig)` function returns a javascript Promise object.
+The response can be accessed inside the `.then(res =>{})` method of the promise.
+You can find more usage examples [here](https://github.com/axios/axios#example)

+### 7. Requesting for user information

+We can now use the access token to request for the users scoped information.
+The response from the previous task will contain an access token in the `response.data.access_token` attribute.

+Create an HTTP `GET` request to the user info endpoint by using the `axios(requestConfig)` function. `requestConfig` here is an object containing the following parameters:

+-   `method` which should be set to `GET`
+-   `url` which should be set to `config.userInfoEndpoint`
+-   `headers`, which is an object with the `authorization` attribute, who's value should be `"bearer <access_token>"` where `<access_token>` should be replaced with the access token from the response data.

+Similar to the last step, the response to this request will be present in the `then()` method of the promise object.

+### 8. Rendering the welcome page

+The response to the user-info request should contain the relevant personal information of the user.
+We can now render the welcome page.

+You can render the welcome page using the `res.render(page, params)`.
+The `page` argument can be set to `"welcome"` which will render the `assets/client/welcome.ejs` template file.
+The `params` argument is needed to supply parameters to the template file.
+In this case `params` needs to be an object with a `user` attribute, whose value would be the data present in the user-info response, which can be accessed in the `response.data` attribute.